ocaml/ocaml.org/CONTRIBUTING.md

 * Find the task in the [data/cookbook/tasks.yml](data/cookbook/tasks.yml) file
 * Go to the task folder inside [data/cookbook/](data/cookbook/) which has the same name as the task's `slug`
-* Create a Caml file containing the recipe and a Yaml header with metadata about the recipe.
+* Create a `.ml` file containing the recipe and a Yaml header with metadata about the recipe.

 If the recipe does not fit into any existing task, you also need to create a